chinmayraj28/dash-fileshare/README.md

 ## Features

-- Send files quickly without any login or logout
+- Send files quickly without logging in our signing up
 - Send files anonymously
 - No loss of quality in files